 In addition to calculations, the design and planning process must adequately consider the existing building structures to be dismantled and examine reuse options on site.
 In the interest of the efficient use of resources, existing recycling potential must be identified and put to maximum use with a view to target rates for recycling.
 In the sustainability assessment of complete refurbishment projects, this aspect is addressed by criteria of process qualities (BNB_BK 5.1.6 "Stock-taking" and BNB_BK 5.1.7 "Demolition Planning").

-4.1.1.2 Balancing new building structures
+4.1.1.3 Balancing of the building substance